learnlatex/learnlatex.github.io/en/language-01.md

 layout: "lesson"
 lang: "en"
 title: "Language-specifics for English"
-description: "This lesson shows language-specific details for typesetting text in English."
+description: "This lesson shows language-specific details for typesetting with LaTeX in English.
+The focus is on hyphenation, where UK and US traditions are different."
 next: "extra-01"
 toc-anchor-text: "Language-specifics for English"
 ---

+# Language-specifics for English

+<span
+  class="summary">This lesson shows language-specific details for typesetting with LaTeX in English with a focus on hyphenation, where UK and US traditions are different.</span>

-## hyphenation
+## Hyphenation

 LaTeX was written for use with English, and so there are very few language-specific issues facing authors in English.
 The main one